BuddyForms/BuddyForms/readme.txt

 * Fixed the the visibility of the selected form post type
 * Moving the tk icon load script to a separated function to load in backend and frontend
 * Adding css to include the icon in the shortcode
-* Chreate a new admin bar menu item to edit the form if the form is displayed.
+* Create a new admin bar menu item to edit the form if the form is displayed.
 * Update Freemius version to 2.0.1

 = 2.1.6.3 - 14.
 March 2018